Benjamin-Gladwin/MT-Greenhouse/README.md

 # Monty Tech Greenhouse
-A wesite that displays all the plants and masonry available to purchase in the Monty Tech greenhouse.
+A website that displays all the plants and masonry available to purchase in the Monty Tech greenhouse.